reflectivity/reflectivity.github.io/workshops/workshop_2022/index.md

 The agenda is not yet finalized but the confirmed details are below and [here](https://indico.esss.lu.se/event/3013/timetable/) using the european time zone.

-## Tuesday 7th June: Plenary Session
+## Tuesday 7th June: Plenary Session (Chair: Tom Arnold)

 09:00-11:30 (UK), 10:00-12:30 (Europe), 05:00-07:30 (US East coast), 18:00-20:30 (Australia East coast):

 - General introduction to the meeting and how it will work
 - Wiebke Lohstroh: Introduction to the DAPHNE project
 - The AGM.
-Explanation of ORSO organisation and election of 4 chairs (1 from each working group)
+Explanation of ORSO organisation, voting methodology and election of 4 chairs (1 from each working group)
-- A presentation of the ORSOPY file format.
-We will be voting on the release of this as the first major output from ORSO
+- A presentation of the [ORSOPY](https://pypi.org/project/orsopy/). __We will be voting on the release of this as the first major output from ORSO__

 Recordings of the talks will be uploaded and made available to all to ensure access from all time zones.

-## Tuesday 7th June: Collection of Teaching Materials
+## Tuesday 7th June: Collection of Teaching Materials (Chair: Andrew McCluskey)

 17:00-20:00 (UK), 18:00-21:00 (Europe), 12:00-15:00 (US East coast), 02:00-05:00 (Australia East coast):